 Besides medicines, you can also help to treat gout symptoms by regularly resting the affected joint and keeping it cool.
 You can apply an ice pack or a bag of frozen peas wrapped in a towel, and keep it on the affected joint for up to 20 minutes at a time.

-It also helps to drink a lot of water (unless advised not to by your GP) and to keep bedclothes off the affected at night.
+It also helps to drink a lot of water (unless advised not to by your GP) and to keep bedclothes off the affected joint at night.
 Avoid knocking or putting pressure on affected joints as much as possible.

 In terms of other potential non-medicinal treatments for gout, some reports have suggested that coffee, vitamin C and cherries are capable of lowering your uric acid levels and therefore the frequency and severity of gout attacks.
 There is, however, a lack of scientific research to back up these claims so do not rely on these things too much to help with your gout.